Relationships and Sex Education (RSE) Policy

 Pupils should know:

-- That families are important for children growing up because they can give love, security and stability.
+1. That families are important for children growing up safe and happy because they can give love, security and stability.

-- The characteristics of healthy family life, commitment to each other, including in times of difficulty, protection and care for children and other family members, the importance of spending time together and sharing each other’s lives.
+2. The characteristics of safe and happy family life, such as commitment to each other, including in times of difficulty, protection and care for children and other family members, the importance of spending time together and sharing each other’s lives.

-- That stable, caring relationships, which may be of different types, are at the heart of happy families, and are important for children’s security as they grow up.
+4. That stable, caring relationships are at the heart of safe and happy families and are important for children’s security as they grow up.

-- That marriage represents a formal and legally recognised commitment of two people to each other which is intended to be lifelong.
+5. That marriage and civil partnerships represent a formal and legally recognised commitment of two people to each other which is intended to be lifelong.

 Caring friendships